trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

   > Hidden directories and files should never be web accessible - sometimes critical data are published during application deploy.
-If you use control version system you should defninitely drop the access to the critical hidden directories like a `.git` or `.svn` to prevent expose source code of your application.
+If you use control version system you should defninitely drop the access (by giving less information to attackers) to the critical hidden directories/files like a `.git` or `.svn` to prevent expose source code of your application.

   > Sensitive resources contains items that abusers can use to fully recreate the source code used by the site and look for bugs, vulnerabilities, and exposed passwords.